Man's Betrayal---from Woman's Perspective

-It's always extremely upsetting and degrading to a wife or girlfriend to be "dumped" for another woman, with them feeling stuck with that maddening question: "What has she got that I haven't got?"
-Indeed, it's not something easy to understand, while as recently as yesterday it was all about love, presents, sex, fun, future plans, even exchanging views about loyalty - only to turn into a joke.
+It's always extremely upsetting and degrading to a wife or girlfriend to be "dumped" for another woman, while feeling stuck with that maddening question: "What has she got that I haven't got?"
+Indeed, it's not something easy to understand, while as recently as yesterday it was all about love, presents, sex, fun, future plans, even exchanging views about loyalty---only to turn into a joke.

 Well, just like they are saying, and lovers keep proving it true, "there is only a short step from love to hate", and the more passionate love used to be, the more hate may follow after a betrayal.

 It's not only about hate, it's more complex than that, possibly including embarrassment in front of those who knew them as a couple, a shame of "not being good enough", sadness because of the end of a dream, self-hate for having been so naïve, and with a possible revengeful thoughts to somehow get even, as to patch up that bruise on her pride.

 However, it's very individual which of these responses may be dominating and in which intensities; and equally individual may be what, if anything, she may actually do in such a situation.